Air Conditioner Repair Checklist

 - Leading your system to wear out sooner

-If you can’t recall when you last changed yours, turn off your unit totally and remove the filter.
+If you can’t recall when you last replaced your filter, turn off your unit totally and remove the filter.
 You can spot the filter in your furnace or air pump’s blower compartment.
 It could also be located in a connected filter box or wall-mounted return air grille.

 Hold the filter up to the sunshine.
 If you see a lot of dust, you need to buy a new filter.